 The harms of prohibition overshadow any harms of the cannabis plant.
 So no criminal penalties should attach to mere possession in cannabis legalization legislation.
 But the current Bills in the Minnesota legislature preserve criminal penalties for possession over various weight thresholds.
 And these must be removed in conference committee to avoid prohibition lite.

-Key issue for possession: no criminal penalties for mere possession, since none exist for beer & wine.
+Key issue: no criminal penalties for possession, since none exist for beer & wine.

 The is no criminal penalty for possession of truck loads of beer, or of wine.
 Even that suggestion would puzzle most today.
 So why a criminal penalty for possessing “too much” marijuana?
 Prohibitionists retort, “to stop the illegal economy – diversion.”
 But the reality is that the only thing that can end criminal Prohibition, is ending criminal Prohibition.
 Criminal penalties will not stop diversion or the illegal economy.
 Criminal penalties will keep the illegal economy afloat, as in other states.